coleenquadros/configuration/README.md

 - Management of OpenShift rolebindings
 - Management of Quay repos.
 - Management of Quay organisation members.
+- Management of OpenShift Namespaces.
-- Management of OpenShift ConfigMaps.
+- Management of OpenShift resources.
 - Management of OpenShift Secrets using Vault.
+- Management of OpenShift Routes using Vault.
 - Management of Vault configurations.
+- Management of cluster monitoring, such as prometheus and alert manager.
+- Management of AWS resources.
+- Management of AWS users.

 ### Planned integrations

 - Top level tracking of managed services, their contact points, and work streams.
 - Management of OLM catalog entries for managing service operators.
-- Ownership of OpenShift Kubernetes namespace resources.
-- Management of cluster monitoring, such as zabbix, prometheus, and alert manager.
-- Cloud (AWS) resource provisioning.

 ## Howto